-It seems every year about this time before Christmas I start to think back to times long ago when our lack of technology and the slower pace of life seemed to draw us closer to the true Christmas spirit.
+It seems every year about this time I think of times long ago when our lack of technology and the slower pace of life seemed to draw us closer to the true Christmas spirit.

-Take for example the era that was illustrated in the paintings of Norman Rockwell, a time before television, and rotary telephones and radios were all they had then and many children were probably waiting for a new Radio Flyer sled for Christmas.
-The evenings for many in the community, young and old, often were taken up in the winter with ice skating on the local rink.
+Take, for example, the era illustrated in the paintings of Norman Rockwell, when rotary telephones and radios were all they had and many children were probably waiting for a new Radio Flyer sled for Christmas.
+Evenings for young and old often involved ice skating on the local rink.

-Then at this time of year I always enjoy the Christmas movies of the past.
-I have a special liking of all of Frank Capra’s movies, but his best perennial Christmas movie is, “It’s A Wonderful Life,” and who hasn’t seen this at least a dozen times.
-We recall in the movie how George Bailey’s guardian angel allows him to see his town as though George had never been born.
+I always enjoy the Christmas movies of the past.
+I have a special liking of all of Frank Capra’s movies, but his best is the perennial favorite “It’s A Wonderful Life.”
+Who hasn’t seen this at least a dozen times?
+We see in the movie how George Bailey’s guardian angel allows him to see his town as though George had never been born.
 What kind of a contrast would we see in our world if Christ had never been born?

 Does the secular world need their guardian angels to show them what life on earth would be like without Christ’s influence?
-All that embodies the Christmas spirit, love, caring, unselfish giving and peace and goodwill to mankind would be missing.
+All that embodies the Christmas spirit — love, caring, unselfish giving, peace and goodwill to mankind — would be missing.